unhcr-mauritania/model/README.md

 This project allows to run an assistance targeting categorisation.

-The model is trained through the result of a vulnerability survey using measurement of food security that is merged with registration information `multi-classification-modeling.R`.

-The information pulled out from the registration database is reshapped to prevent imbalences within each modalities of the selected variable.
+The information pulled out from the registration database through `get_data_from_db.R`.
+Data are then reshapped to prevent imbalances within each modalities of the selected variable.
 This is done in `feature.R`.

+The result of a vulnerability survey using measurement of food security is then merged with registration information.
+In the next step, different models are trained through  `multi-classification-modeling.R`.

 The following algorithms are used and compared to generate prediction: